adlnet-archive/learner-profile-concept/README.md

 #### Returns

 __204 No Content__ (no body)
-The document has been deleted successfully.
+The profile has been deleted successfully.

 __404 Not Found__ (no body)
-There is no database entry for the provided username.
+There is learner with the given *uid*.

 __412 Precondition Failed__ (no body)
 The server-side content does not match an `If-Match` condition, or does match an `If-None-Match`.
 No changes are made.